donp123/hiring-engineers/answers.md

 # The following will discuss the steps necessary in order to complete the Datadog Sales Engineering Lab.

 ## Prerequisites - Setup the environment
 In order to properly complete the Datadog Sales Engineering Lab I first had to complete the environment setup.
-I choose to spin up a fresh new linux VM using Vagrant.
+I chose to spin up a fresh new linux VM using Vagrant.
 In order to download and install a VM with Vagrant I followed the instructions provided in the reference section of the Datadog Sales Engineering lab by first downloading VirtualBox, and then downloading the latest version of Vagrant(2.2.7).

 From here I ran the following two commands in order to have a fully running virtual machine in Virtual box: